fatihaybsn/SUAS_2024_Cargo_Transportation/README.md

 ## 5. Perception & Edge AI Pipeline

-The perception pipeline runs entirely on the Jetson Orin during flight:
+The perception pipeline runs entirely on the Jetson Nano during flight:

 1. **Data Collection & Model Training**
    - The team prepared a dataset of alphanumeric markers (letters and digits) painted on the ground.